 - Dietitians: Commission of Dietetic Registration (CDR)

-*Advanced practitioners (physician assistants and nurse practitioners) can receive certificates of attendance applicable to them for activities accredited through ACCME.
+*Advanced practitioners (physician assistants, clinical nurse specialists and nurse practitioners) can receive certificates of attendance applicable to them for activities accredited through ACCME.

 Local Chapters are required to:

 - Adhere to NKF’s CME/CE process for all educational activities

 - Follow the Grant Request Submission Policy if funding is being sought through a commercial interest to ensure appropriate submission and completion of grant application documentation.
 This policy and process can be found here.
 Submissions must be received at least 100 days prior to the event.

 - Submit a completed accreditation application packet to the NKF CE staff.
 This packet must be submitted at least 60 days prior to the event.

 - All promotional materials must be approved by NKF headquarters prior to distribution.

 - Per the NKF Conflict of Interest Policy, all individuals who participate in an NKF activity must complete required Disclosure documentation.
 This information is kept confidential and on file at NKF headquarters.